-The EPC Electronic Pressure Control Solenoid
+(EPC) Electronic Pressure Control

-Today's electronic transmissions use a control module to control transmission line pressure, shift timing and quality.
-It receives inputs from sensors like the MAF or MAP, VSS, and ECT and then compares them to information stored in its memory.
+Today's electronic transmissions use a control module to control transmission line pressure, shift timing, and quality.
+It receives inputs from sensors like the MAF or MAP, VSS, and ECT and then compares them to the information stored in its memory.
 It then pulses this solenoid on and off to raise or lower line pressure according to demand.